9dots/devy/devy-white/get-score.md

   RETURN (guessesLeft / maxGuesses) * 100
 ```

-With their partner, students plan and attempt to implement a solution for checking if the user guess is correct.
+With their partner, students plan and attempt to implement a solution for getting and rendering a score based using the formula `(guessesLeft / maxGuesses) * 100`.

 1. Fill in handout
 2. Discuss plans